 How to Visit Cetinje Monastery

-The Cetinje Monastery is open to visitors every day, with free admission.
-Visitors to the monastery must dress appropriately, with shoulders and knees covered, and women must wear a headscarf and a skirt.
-However, if visitors arrive without the correct clothing, the monastery provides free rental options.
-Women do not need to cover their heads inside the monastery, and lit candles are placed in a special tray in the courtyard.
-Visitors may need to wait for a group to view the relics, but there is a church shop where visitors can purchase candles, icons, talismans, and souvenirs.
-Photography is prohibited inside the church.
+The Cetinje Monastery welcomes tourists every day, with free entrance.
+Visitors entering the monastery must dress modestly, with shoulders and knees covered and women wearing a headscarf and skirt.
+However, if tourists arrive without appropriate apparel, the monastery offers free rental services.
+Women are not required to cover their heads inside the monastery, and lit candles are kept on a special tray in the courtyard.
+Visitors may have to wait for a group to see the relics, but there is a church shop where they may buy candles, icons, talismans, and souvenirs.
+Photography is prohibited within the church.

 Conclusion